-Back in 1998, Google's equipment was relatively modest.
-Co-founders Larry Page and Sergey Brin used Stanford equipment and donated machines to run Google's search engine duties.
+Back in 1998, the equipment that ran Google was relatively modest.
+Co-founders Page and Brin used Stanford servers and other donated machines to run Google's search engine duties.
 The equipment at that time included:

 - Two 300-megahertz (MHz) Dual Pentium II servers with 512 megabytes (MB) of memory